 Elementary school students visit the Hachioji R&D Center

 The Hachioji R&D Center at Casio Computer Co., Ltd., has developed an educational program for elementary school students in Japan.
 In August 2007, it began to offer learning opportunities that include site tours and school visit programs.
-In addition to three schools in Hokkaido, the program has so far provided learning opportunities to students at 17 schools in Tokyo.

 The Hachioji R&D Center, the home of the program, is one of the most advanced environmentally friendly buildings in the Casio Group.
 Visitors can see the actual facilities the company is using and understand methods used to reduce environmental impact.

 The students not only learn about Casio, but also the history of calculators, while also getting to take apart and reassemble these devices.
 Through this activity, Casio is sharing the fun of product creation while creating new Casio fans.

 Hamura City, located in Tokyo, is promoting cultivation of tulips and other plants as an effort to preserve fallow rice fields and to make effective use of rice fields after their crops have been harvested.
 As part of its social contribution, Casio has been a foster-sponsor for the tulips and for Ohga lotus plants since 2004.

 A number of varieties bloom in the greatest tulip field in the Kanto region, which is planted with approximately 400,000 bulbs in roughly 23,000m2 of rice fields, and many tourists visit the tulip festival held in April each year.